 The NLN PAX exam is the entrance exam for the nursing program.
 The exam includes sections on verbal ability, math and science.
 Admission to the program is based upon scores on the NLN PAX exam.

 The highest RN composite percentile on the NLN PAX exam is 99%.
-Applicants are ranked for screening by the RN composite percentile score beginning with 99% and progressing to the minimum acceptable RN percentile score.
-Applicants are then selected by the scores beginning with the 99% and continuing until the forty-eight students have been accepted.
+Applicants are ranked for screening by the RN composite percentile score beginning with 99% and descending down to the minimum acceptable RN percentile score.
+Applicants are then selected by the scores beginning with the 99% and continuing until the forty-five students have been accepted.
 All minimum scores on the exam must be met.

 The acceptance scores change with each applicant pool.
 The minimum accepted scores are the 50th RN percentile rank in verbal, math and science and the 60th RN composite percentile rank.
 The most common RN composite percentile scores accepted into the program are 86% through the 99%.